Chelsea Lenarduzzi

 Chelsea Lenarduzzi (born 26 November 1995) is an Australian rugby league footballer who plays for the Brisbane Broncos in the NRL Women's Premiership and the Burleigh Bears in the QRL Women's Premiership.

-An Australian and Queensland representative, she has won three premierships with the Broncos.
+An Australian and Queensland representative, she has won four premierships with the Broncos.

 Background

-Born in Bowral, New South Wales and raised in Moss Vale, Lenarduzzi moved to the Gold Coast, Queensland in 2015 to attend university, where she began playing rugby league for the Burleigh Bears.
+Born in Bowral, New South Wales and raised in Moss Vale, She attended Chevalier College.
+Lenarduzzi moved to the Gold Coast, Queensland in 2015 to attend university, where she began playing rugby league for the Burleigh Bears.
 In 2015, 2016 and 2018, she won Australian national titles in shotput.

 Lenarduzzi's older brother, Rhys, is an Italian rugby league representative.

 Playing career

 In 2017, Lenarduzzi made her debut for Queensland in their 6–22 loss to New South Wales.

 In 2018, while playing for the Burleigh Bears, Lenarduzzi represented South East Queensland at the Women's National Championships.
 On 21 June 2018, she signed with the Brisbane Broncos NRL Women's Premiership team.